plone/documentation/adapt-and-extend/theming/resources.rst

     A bundle can depend on another.
     This is mainly used for the order of inclusion in the rendered content.
-    Currently, it doesn't hook in the require js dependency mechanism.
+    Currently, it doesn't hook in the ReqireJS dependency mechanism.
-    This means, each bundle gets all their dependencies compiled in, which raise the response payload unnecessarily.
+    This means, each bundle gets all their dependencies compiled in, even if it was already used for another bundle.
+This raises the response payload unnecessarily.
     To avoid this, add your resources to existing bundles, like the "plone" bundle.